There’s venom boiling in my bowels; I can’t buy a new stomach at the grocery market

 I’m breathing out black smoke and the bitter taste of stale ash at the back of my throat does not let me forget of your rotten, long gone love; I can never clean the wound clean enough

-without damaging it harder
+without damaging it further

 Toxic, Acid words beg to be spilled out